Principal Human Relations Analyst

 - Use computer and needed programs effectively.

-- Organize, analyze, manage and implement a variety of human resources programs.
+- Organize, analyze, manage and implement a variety of assigned programs.
 Establish and maintain respectful, effective and cooperative working relationships with those contacted in the course of work.

 - Communicate effectively, orally, electronically and in writing.

-Three years of increasingly responsible administrative support or technical work in a human resources system including one year of supervisory responsibilities that would have provided the opportunity to develop the required skills, knowledge and abilities.
+Three years of increasingly responsible administrative, analytical, or technical work in a human resources system including one year of supervisory or lead responsibilities that would have provided the opportunity to develop the required skills, knowledge and abilities.

 EDUCATION & TRAINING

-Possession of a bachelorís degree from an accredited college or university in the areas of public administration, business administration, human resources management or related fields preferably including course work in the area of human resources management.LICENSE AND/OR CERTIFICATE
+Possession of a bachelorís degree from an accredited college or university in the areas of public administration, business administration, Accounting, human resources management or related fields; preferably including course work in the area of human resources management.LICENSE AND/OR CERTIFICATE

 Possession of a valid California Driverís License in the category necessary to perform essential duties of the position may be required at the time of appointment.
 Individuals who do not meet this requirement due to a physical disability will be considered for accommodation on a case-by-case basis.
-Maintenance of a valid California Driverís license and proof of automobile liability insurance thereafter is a condition of continued employment.
+Maintenance of a valid California Driverís license thereafter is a condition of continued employment.